haydenmc/haydenmc.github.io/_projects/2015-Purdue-io.md

 ---
 [Purdue.io](https://purdue.io){:target="_blank"} was my Senior Design project at Purdue University.

-It provides an open API of all of the Purdue University course data, and a few extra APIs for things like registering an authenticated user for classes.
+It provides an open API for all of the Purdue University course data, and a few extra APIs for things like registering an authenticated user for classes.

 On top of that it has a pretty nifty demo UI to showcase how easy it is to access